Commando Duck

-Commando Duck is a Walt Disney propaganda cartoon starring Donald Duck.
+Commando Duck is a Walt Disney anti-Japanese propaganda cartoon starring Donald Duck.
 It was released on June 2, 1944.

 Plot

 Donald Duck parachutes into the jungle of a remote Pacific island to wipe out a Japanese airfield undetected.
 He loses most of his equipment in the process of landing and is nearly eaten by a pair of crocodiles.
 He uses a rubber raft to travel down the river.
 He is located by Japanese snipers, including one disguised as a rock and one disguised as a slant-eyed and buck-toothed tree.
 He initially mistakes their bullets for mosquitoes and presses onwards.

 His raft is caught beneath a waterfall and starts inflating.
 He makes sure the raft hits nothing that would pop it.
 When he gets to the edge of a cliff, he sees the airfield.
 The raft has already exploded, causing water to turn into a waterfall.
 The water ends up flooding the entire airfield, destroying everything in its path including all of the aircraft.
 A montage of all the broken aircraft after the flood.
 Upon seeing the ruins of the airfield, a proud Donald declares his mission accomplished by sign a message quote: "Contacted enemy, washed out same".